Publish on New Ground

 Open access

-New Ground is guided by the vision of open access for scholarly literature as defined in the Budapest Declaration of 2002.
+New Ground is guided by the vision of open access to scholarly literature as defined in the Budapest Declaration of 2002.
 However, New Ground does not publish scholarly literature of its own.

 Submission process